catrincm/johannes-website/content/publication/nicolai&stern-2020/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: To appear in the _Journal of Symbolic Logic_.
+publication: Journal of Symbolic Logic

 abstract: "We determine the modal logic of fixed-point models of truth and their axiomatizations by Solomon Feferman via Solovay-style completeness results.
 Given a fixed-point model *M, or an axiomatization S thereof, we find a modal logic M such that a modal sentence φ is a theorem of M if and only if the sentence φ∗ obtained by translating the modal operator with the truth predicate is true in *M or a theorem of S under all such translations.
 To this end, we introduce a novel version of possible worlds semantics featuring both classical and nonclassical worlds and establish the completeness of a family of non-congruent modal logics whose internal logic is subclassical with respect to this semantics."